 The Japanese Auto Appraisal Institute is a not-for-profit organization that is mandated with the task of ensuring that all vehicles manufactured in Japan are roadworthy and safe.
-They use the latest technology for inspection leaving nothing to chance.
-It does not matter whether it is a secondhand car destined for export to Africa, Asia or wherever, but if it does not pass the test, it will not be exported.
-Since JAAI is a not-for-profit organization, they are incorruptible.
+They use the latest technology for inspection, leaving nothing to chance.
+It does not matter whether it is a secondhand car destined for export to Africa, Asia, or any other country; if it does not pass the test, it will not be exported.
+Since the JAAI is a not-for-profit organization, they are incorruptible.
 When you import that car, be sure that it has been tested and certified.
-No car leaves Japan without the JAAI certificate.
+No car can legally leave Japan without a JAAI certificate.

-Despite all the recalls that you have heard about Corolla cars, the Japanese are very serious about road safety and that is why they act fast whenever there is a fault with any of the cars released into the market.
+Despite recalls that have occurred in the past, the Japanese are very serious about road safety and that is why they act fast whenever there is a fault with any of the cars released into the market.
 They are even more careful about the secondhand cars that they export to Africa.
-Before each car can be certified fit for export, it must pass all of the 80-point tests!
-If it fails any one test, it will have to be repaired and retested.
+Before each car can be certified fit for export, it must pass all of the 80-point tests undertaken.
+If it fails even one test, it will have to be repaired and retested.

-As much as JAAI is good, for BE FORWARD, the inspection does not stop there.
-That is why they have their onsite mechanics who inspect all the cars that are intended to be exported to Africa, to ensure that they are safe, before they are rolled onto the ship.
+In addition to a JAAI certification, for BE FORWARD the inspection does not stop there.
+They have permanent onsite mechanics who inspect all the cars that are intended to be exported to Africa and other countries to ensure that they are safe, before they are rolled onto the ship.
 With decades worth of experience in exporting used cars to Africa, they have learned not to take chances.
 Since most of their business is done online, they depend largely on referrals.

 After you select your desired second-hand vehicle, the car is sent to the dealer’s center in Japan where any mechanical hitches are fixed quickly at no extra fees.
-You are then sent the photos of the vehicle.
+You are then sent additional photos of the vehicle.
 The entire process from purchasing a vehicle until you possess it as a buyer takes an average of 2 months.
-You are only allowed to pay the exact cost as agreed from the initial process.
+In spite of any additional repairs or changes that may occur before the final exportation, you are only allowed to pay the exact cost as agreed within the initial process.